Kelechi Iheanacho: 2020–21 season

 Iheanacho wasn't in the first-choice starting eleven at the start of the season, and only started two of Leicester's first 21 Premier League games.
 However, several injuries to key players meant that Iheanacho got an extended run of games.
-Iheanacho then went on a goalscoring run of 12 goals in 10 games in all competitions during March and April.
+Iheanacho then went on a goal-scoring run of 12 goals in 10 games in all competitions during March and April.

 Iheanacho scored his first Premier League hat-trick in a 5–0 win against Sheffield United on 14 March 2021.
 A week later, Iheanacho netted a brace in Leicester's 3–1 win over Manchester United in the quarter-finals of the FA Cup, sending the club into the semi-finals of the competition for the first time since 1981–82.
 The two strikes were Iheanacho's eighth and ninth goals in his last nine matches in all competitions.
 Iheanacho won the Premier League Player of the Month award in March 2021 after scoring five goals in three league appearances.

 On 3 April, Iheanacho signed a new three-year contract with Leicester, keeping him at the club until at least 2024.
 On 18 April, Iheanacho scored the only goal in a 1–0 win over Southampton in the FA Cup semi-final at Wembley Stadium.
 The win took the Foxes to their first FA Cup final since 1969.